SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-09-16-augmented-reality-with-kinect-a-review.markdown

 ![src=]()

-Since its release the Kinect has fascinated me, it drew to the forefront the idea of a fully realised non connective user interface experience.&nbsp; Nintendo started the ball rolling with their WiiMotes and nunchucks but you still had to find and put batteries in the things to get it going, with the Kinect all you needed was your body (and a suitably large room to dance in)
+Since its release the Kinect has fascinated me, it drew to the forefront the idea of a fully realised non connective user interface experience.
+Nintendo started the ball rolling with their WiiMotes and nunchucks but you still had to find and put batteries in the things to get it going, with the Kinect all you needed was your body (and a suitably large room to dance in)

 The author has chosen a more direct route with this book, instead of just picking and choosing features you are walked through creating an actual game using the Kinect from start to finish which is a very nice touch / approach.

-&nbsp;

 With the XboxOne coming on the scene soon and the news that it will be opened up to all devs to work on (no need for special dev units) this book is a great preparation book, especially since the new Kinect (Kinect two??) is far superior to the original with even finer detail available to the sensor and (thank god) a large room is no longer needed, as it can handle more players in a much smaller space (no need for a specialised dance hall to play it in anymore)